S. Craig Zahler: Career

 Bone Tomahawk was met with favorable reception, winning a few awards.
-The film is 'Certified Fresh' by Rotten Tomatoes, where it has received positive reviews from 90% of critics.
-The New York Times called it "[a] witty fusion of western, horror and comedy that gallops to its own beat", while the LA Times said "There's a humming genre intelligence at work in the grim, witty horror-western Bone Tomahawk."
-The Hollywood Reporter called it "[a] handsome Western with horror overtones", and Variety described it as "...a most violent delight", while Leonard Maltin said "[T]his modest feature leaves The Hateful Eight in the dust.
+At Rotten Tomatoes it has received positive reviews from 90% of critics.
+The New York Times called it a "witty fusion of western, horror and comedy that gallops to its own beat", while the LA Times said "There's a humming genre intelligence at work in the grim, witty horror-western Bone Tomahawk."
+The Hollywood Reporter called it a "handsome Western with horror overtones", and Variety described it as "...a most violent delight", while Leonard Maltin said "[T]his modest feature leaves The Hateful Eight in the dust.
 It's provocative, original, extremely violent and extremely good."
 Twitch Film said "[Bone Tomahawk] succeeds in demonstrating the voice of its massively talented creator."
 At the Sitges Film Festival Bone Tomahawk won the critic's award for "Best Picture", and Zahler was given the award for "Best Director".
 The Independent Spirit Awards nominated Richard Jenkins for "Best Supporting Actor" and S. Craig Zahler for "Best Screenplay".
 Kurt Russell won the "Best Actor" award at the Fangoria Chainsaw Awards.

 Zahler's second feature film as writer, director, and co-composer was Brawl in Cell Block 99, which stars Vince Vaughn, Jennifer Carpenter, Udo Kier, and Don Johnson.
 This movie received its world premiere at the 74th Venice Film Festival in 2017.
 Actors Fred Melamed and Geno Segers both returned from his debut, and were joined by Marc Blucas, Mustafa Shakir, Thomas Guiry, Willie C. Carpenter, and others.
-The review aggregation website Rotten Tomatoes, the film has a "certified fresh" approval rating of 92% based on 75 reviews, with an average rating of 7.3/10.
+The review aggregation website Rotten Tomatoes, the film has an approval rating of 92% based on 75 reviews, with an average rating of 7.3/10.
 The site's critical consensus reads, "Brawl in Cell Block 99 rides a committed Vince Vaughn performance into the brutally violent – and undeniably entertaining – depths of prison-set grindhouse genre fare."